SolidLabResearch/google-sheet-sync/README.md

     - host server (Url of your [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer))
     - email
     - password
-5) Press "Authenticate" under the 'Solid Pod' section.
+5) Press "Authenticate" under the "Solid Pod" section.
 6) When successful, the correct tokens have now been written to `solid-credentials.json`.

 ## Configuration